Polymer/old-docs-site/app/1.0/toolbox/routing.md

     bower install --save PolymerElements/app-route

+For 2.0 Release Candidate, use the `2.0-preview` branch:

+    bower install --save PolymerElements/app-route#2.0-preview

 ## Add routing

 Your first task is to decide how your app's routes map to elements.
 For example, if you have an